mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/tutorials/training/spark/index.md

     cores: 1
     memory: "1G"
     labels:
-      version: 2.4.5
+      version: 3.0.0
       metrics-exposed: "true"
     annotations:
       sidecar.istio.io/inject: "false"
     serviceAccount: default-editor
-    volumeMounts:
-     - mountPath: /home/kubeflow/jobs
-       name: horovod-mnist-vol
   executor:
     cores: 1
     instances: 5
     memory: "512m"
     labels:
-      version: 2.4.5
+      version: 3.0.0
       metrics-exposed: "true"
     annotations:
       sidecar.istio.io/inject: "false"
-    volumeMounts:
-      - mountPath: /home/kubeflow/jobs
-        name: horovod-mnist-vol
-  volumes:
-    - name: horovod-mnist-vol
-      configMap:
-        name: horovod-mnist
   monitoring:
     exposeDriverMetrics: true
     exposeExecutorMetrics: true
     prometheus:
-      jmxExporterJar: "/opt/spark/prometheus/jmx_prometheus_javaagent-0.11.0.jar"
+      jmxExporterJar: "/prometheus/jmx_prometheus_javaagent-0.11.0.jar"
       port: 8090
 ```

     Writing sparkapp-mnist.yaml

-As you can see in `spec.volumes` we mount the volume `horovod-mnist-vol` with the ConfigMap with our code.
-Each pod will therefore have access to it.
-With `volumeMounts` in both `spec.driver` and `spec.executor` we ensure the code is available to both the Spark [driver and executors](https://spark.apache.org/docs/latest/cluster-overview.html) (in each worker node).
 The operator's user guide explains [how to configure the application](https://github.com/mesosphere/spark-on-k8s-operator/blob/master/docs/user-guide.md).

-Please note that in `spec.mainApplicationFile` the file name `mnist.py` is hard coded and it must match the.
+Please note that in `spec.mainApplicationFile` the file name `/mnist.py` is hard coded and it must match the file in the docker image.
-The path (on each pod) is `/home/kubeflow/jobs` because that is the volume mount path as defined in `spec.volumes` where the ConfigMap is mounted.

 The annotation `sidecar.istio.io/inject: "false"` disables Istio on the `SparkApplication` level.
 This is not needed if Istio is disabled at the namespace level by your administrator.